IchoTM/NStrings/SECURITY.md

 To report a vulnerability go [here](https://github.com/IchoTM/NStrings/security) and create a new advisory.

-The issues tab is check quite frequently normally response can be expect in a maximun of three days as of 5/20/2024
+This repository is checked quite frequently normally response can be expected in a maximun of three days as of 5/20/2024